 - The probability distribution of the response variable.

-The coefficient of a predictor variable (the number that is used to multiply a variable) in a logistic regression model can be easily interpreted, as in the following hypothetical example.
-If a predictor, such as average annual temperature, has a positive coefficient of 0.3 in an estimated model of the occurrence of a species, this implies that a one unit increase in temperature results in an increase of exp (0.3) = 1.35 (the log-odds ratio), or 35%, in the probability of species presence.
+The coefficient of a predictor variable (the number used to multiply a variable) in a logistic regression model can be easily interpreted, as in the following hypothetical example.
+Suppose a predictor, such as average annual temperature, has a positive coefficient of 0.3 in an estimated model of the species occurrence.
+In that case, this implies that a one-unit increase in temperature results in a rise in exp (0.3) = 1.35 (the log-odds ratio), or 35%, in the probability of species presence.